olange/hamster-to-harvest.py/README.md

 ### Configure

-Create a configuration file `hamster-migrate.cfg` from the template:
+First, create a configuration file `hamster-migrate.cfg` from the template:

     $ cp hamster-migrate.cfg.sample hamster-migrate.cfg

-and define the Harvest authentication credentials in `hamster-migrate.cfg`.
+and setup your Harvest authentication credentials in `hamster-migrate.cfg`.

+Then, place a copy of your Hamster database into the `data/` subfolder.
+The database should be named `hamster.db`.

+Alternatively, you could change the `database-dir` configuration option in the `[Hamster]` section of the configuration to point to your Hamster applet live database; on Ubuntu, you'd define it like this:

+    [Hamster]
+    database-dir = ~/.local/share/hamster-applet
+    ...

 ### Getting help